dareen22/Xenopus-laevis-WGS/README.md

-# Xenopus laevis Population Genomics Scripts for "The allopolyploid genome of Xenopus laevis behaves like a functional diploid in extant populations" paper:
+# Xenopus laevis Population Genomics Scripts

+Paper:  "The allopolyploid genome of Xenopus laevis behaves like a functional diploid in extant populations"

 This repository contains two custom scripts used for analyzing genetic diversity and allele distribution in natural populations of Xenopus laevis.